Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 Null label will be returned if there is no corresponding annotation.

 To get all notes of the Document item use the following *XCAFDoc_NotesTool* methods:
-- GetNotes : outputs a sequence of note labels bound to a label
+- *GetNotes* : outputs a sequence of note labels bound to a label;
-- GetAttrNotes : outputs a sequence of note labels bound to a label's attribute
+- *GetAttrNotes* : outputs a sequence of note labels bound to a label's attribute;
-- GetAttrSubshape : outputs a sequence of note labels bound to a sub-shape
+- *GetAttrSubshape* : outputs a sequence of note labels bound to a sub-shape.

 All these methods return the number of notes.
 ~~~~~